 - II.
-Discharge criteria, with or without home antibiotics, meets all of the following as applicable: - A. Member/enrollee is clinically stable; - B. Home situation is assessed and deemed adequate; - C. Parent or caretaker is agreeable with the plan of care; - D. If going home with antibiotics, all of the following are met: - 1.
-Contractual agreement of care signed with a home infusion company experienced in neonatal IV (intravenous) therapy or short-term intramuscular therapy; - 2.
-Secure IV access is in place, if chosen; - 3.
-Contact information regarding the responsible physician (e.g., neonatologist, primary care pediatrician) and back-up health care facility (neonatal intensive care unit [NICU], community hospital) should be provided to the family and home care agency prior to discharge; - E. Provider follow up scheduled within 48 hours of discharge.
+Discharge criteria, with or without home antibiotics, meets all of the following as applicable: - A. Member/enrollee is clinically stable; - B. Home situation is assessed and deemed adequate; - C. Parent or caretaker is agreeable with the plan of care; - D. If going home with antibiotics, all the following are met: - A home infusion company is contracted which is experienced in neonatal IV (intravenous) therapy or short-term intramuscular therapy; - 2.
+Secure IV access is in place if chosen; - 3.
+The responsible physician (e.g., neonatologist, primary care pediatrician) and back-up health care facility (neonatal intensive care unit [NICU], community hospital) should be clarified to the family and home care agency prior to discharge; - E. Follow-up planned with provider within 48 hours of discharge.